daniel1302/help-stuff/README.md

 # help-stuff
-Some links and commands I using everyday
+Some links and commands I use everyday

 1. [Git](git.md)
 2. [Helpful links](links.md)